Bored by beaches? Fiji offers an interesting range of distractions:

 - Put one foot in today and another ways, in yesterday at the International Dateline which runs though the island of Taveuni (although, for obvious reasons, the line is ‘bent’ around Fiji so that all the islanders share the same day of the week).

 - Go on your honeymoon.
 Few places in the world offer such a romantic setting.
-You can even get married ‘on location’, weddings being legal under British Law and very easy to organize.
+You can even get married ‘on location’, weddings being legal under British Law and very easy to organise.

 There’s a wide choice of places to stay.
 Among our most popular resorts are Royal Davui, Yasawa Island Resort, Likuliku, Matangi and Matamanoa.